Tomi Agape

-Tomi Agape is a Nigerian Afro-fusion, neo-soul, and alternative R&B singer, and songwriter.
+Tomi Agape (born 1993) is a Nigerian Afro-fusion, neo-soul, and alternative R&B singer, and songwriter.
 She is part of the Nigerian Alté scene.

 Her breakthrough single "In The Night", features Nonso Amadi.
 In 2020, she released an extended play Never Gunna Be the Same, which included the tracks "London", "Better", and "Lovers Rock".
 She also contributed vocals on Cruel Santino's song "Rapid Fire".

 Early life

 Tomi Agape was born in 1996 in North West London.
 She credited her Dad for her early music experience.
 In a conversation with BellaNaija, Tomi said; I grew up in a household filled with music and would wake up to old school RnB/Jazz/Hip Hop on Saturday mornings.
 Her dad played a lot of Fela Kuti's songs.
 She studied Performing Arts in university and once I got that degree I knew it was time to face the music, she tells Bella.